 Colour on a screen is made from Red, Green and Blue light (RGB).
 Colour on a screen is additive which means you start with a black background and add colour.

 Colour on a print is made from a combinations of colour inks.
-Our printers use Cyan, Magenta, Yellow, Black, Orange, Red, Violet and Grey ink (CMYKORVk).
+Our pigment printers use Cyan, Magenta, Yellow, Black, Green, Orange, Red and Grey ink (CMYKGORk) and our dye sublimation printers use Cyan, Magenta, Yellow and Black ink (CMYK).
 Colour on a print is subtractive which means you start with a white background and block out parts of the spectrum.

-The RGB colour spectrum is much larger than the colour spectrum for CMYKORVk.
-This means there are colours that can be created in RGB that cannot be created in CMYKORVk.
+The RGB colour spectrum is much larger than the colour spectrum for CMYKGORk or CMYK.
+This means there are colours that can be created in RGB that cannot be created in CMYKGORk or CMYK.
 This problem is most apparent on bright or fluorescent colours.